 Before taking off, decide the right GSD and define the flight height.

 The required height that is needed to obtain a given GSD depends on the camera focal length, sensor width and image width.

 H [m] = (ImW * GSD * F) / (SW * 100)

 Fortunately, we’ve created a tool to do this for you.

 To use it, plug in some variables such as sensor width and and focal length, and the GSD will be calculated automatically.

-Or, with mobile flight planning apps such as Pix4Dcapture, you can plan and fly missions with many different drones - and it automatically calculates the GSD.
+Or, with a drone flight planning app such as Pix4Dcapture, you can plan and fly missions with many different drones - and it automatically calculates the GSD.